microcompiler/backblaze/README.md

 ## Disclaimer
 All source, documentation, instructions and products of this project are provided as-is without warranty.
-No liability is accepted for any damage, data loss or costs incurred by its use.
+No liability is accepted for any damages, data loss or costs incurred by its use.

 ## Contributions
 Contributions to this project are always welcome.
 Please consider forking this project on GitHub and sending a pull request to get your improvements added to the original project.